Narrowboat: Cruiser stern

 The name for this style arises from the large open rear deck resembling that of the large rear cockpits common on glass-fibre (glass-reinforced plastic or GRP) river cruisers which in turn derives from elliptical sterns used on cruisers and larger warships in the 20th century.
-At the stern, a "cruiser" narrowboat looks very different from traditional boats: the hatch and rear doors are considerably further forward than on a "trad", creating a large open deck between counter and rear doors, protected by railing (perhaps with built-in seating) around back and sides.
+At the stern, a cruiser narrowboat looks very different from traditional boats: the hatch and rear doors are considerably further forward than on a trad, creating a large open deck between counter and rear doors, protected by a taffrail (railing), perhaps with built-in seating, around back and sides.
 The large rear deck provides a good al fresco dining area or social space, allowing people to congregate on deck in good weather and the summer holiday season.

 In winter (or less than perfect weather of summer) the steerer may be unprotected from the elements.
 The lack of an enclosed engine room means that engine heat does not contribute to keeping the boat warm and there may be "wasted" space above the deck area.
-A "cruiser" stern allows the engine to be located under the deck, rather than in the body of the boat.
-Although this may make access to the engine more of a nuisance (due to weather considerations) the whole deck can usually be lifted off in whole or in sections, allowing the operative to stand inside the engine bay, the cruiser stern has a major advantage that the engine is located entirely outside the living space.
+A cruiser stern allows the engine to be located under the deck, rather than in the body of the boat.
+Although this may make access to the engine more of a nuisance (due to weather considerations) the whole deck can usually be lifted off in whole or in sections, allowing the operative to stand inside the engine bay.
+The cruiser stern has a major advantage that the engine is located entirely outside the living space.
 In this configuration also, it is common to find that the engine bay contains batteries, isolator switching, fuel tanks and seldom-used kit, spares and equipment.

-A so-called “Pram cover” can be fitted to a cruiser stern.
-Named after a baby pram, this usually consists of a cloth cover on a folding metal frame.
-When erected, this encloses the cruiser stern, allowing more-comfortable operation of the boat in cold or inclement weather.
+A pram cover can be fitted to a cruiser stern.
+Named after a baby's pram, this usually consists of a cloth cover on a folding metal frame.
+When erected, it encloses the cruiser stern, allowing more comfortable operation of the boat in cold or inclement weather.

 Semi-traditional stern

-A semi-traditional stern is a compromise to gain some of the "social" benefits of a cruiser stern, while retaining a more traditional design and providing some protection for the steerer in bad weather or in cooler seasons.
+A semi-traditional stern (or semi-trad) is a compromise to gain some of the social benefits of a cruiser stern, while retaining a more traditional design and providing some protection for the steerer in bad weather or in cooler seasons.
 As with the cruiser stern, the deck is extended back from the hatch and rear doors, but in this case most of the deck is protected at the sides by walls which extend back from the cabin sides – giving a more sheltered area for the steerer and companions, usually with lockers to sit on.
-The engine is located under the deck, much like a cruiser, again allowing a separation between the cabin and the engine bay, with the steps down to the cabin being located past the false sides of the "semi-trad" social area.
+The engine is located under the deck, much like a cruiser, again allowing a separation between the cabin and the engine bay, with the steps down to the cabin being located past the false sides of the semi-trad social area.

 Semi-trad sterns can also be fitted with pram covers.